Blane245/musicgenerator/README.md

 The upper figure presents those sources, volumes, and pans as a single box.
 Each generator group is connected to an 'instrument' concentrator to form a single node.
 This allows its buffer to be used by the instrument reverb node to send the reverb generted buffer it to the instrument gain convolver effect.
 If there is no instrument reverb, the gain effect is a simple gain mode of value 1.

 The instrument gain nodes are routed to the room concentrator (a unit gain node).
 This in turn is routed the room and optionally to room reverberation.
-Like the instrument reverberator, the room reverberator uses use the concentrator output to generator the rever effect and pass the buffer to the room gain convolver.
+Like the instrument reverberator, the room reverberator uses the concentrator output to generator the reverb effect and pass the buffer to the room gain convolver.

 The room gain output is routed to an equalizer, then to a compressor, and to the final destination (either computer speakers or a output stream).